AlibabaCloudDocs/hologram/intl.en-US/Security Management/Data de-identification.md

 2. Configure a data de-identification rule.

     Hologres allows you to configure a data de-identification rule for a specified column or a specified user.
 You can specify a column name or user type, and use the built-in de-identification functions to de-identify data.
-For more information about the de-identification functions that are supported by Hologres, see [t1962205.md\#section\_lbl\_y6k\_kjx]().

     -   De-identify a specified column.